microsoft/ScottishSummit24-Pipelines/lab3/README.md

 ## Task 2: Run the deployment to the QA environment

 In this task, you will deploy the solution we created in lab 2 to the QA and Prod environments.
 Let's start by deploying to QA.
 In this lab, you have configured a pipeline and the stages that belong to it.
-But how does a maker deploy a solution from the `Dev` environment to the `QA` and `Prod` environments?
+But how does a maker deploy a solution from the `UserXX-Dev` environment to the `UserXX-QA` and `UserXX-Prod` environments?

 1. Go to the [maker portal](https://make.powerapps.com)